Wellbeing of International Students

 The wellbeing of students at school and in homestay is of paramount importance to the staff at Napier Girls’ High School.

 There is a team of four staff working with the girls and host families on a daily basis to ensure students have a happy and successful time studying at our school.
-International Dean, Ana van der Linden, and Anna Norton, Homestay Coordinator, are available 24/7 to assist our international students.
+International Director, Varinia Larder, International Dean, Ana van der Linden, and Jo Hadley, Acting Homestay Coordinator, are available 24/7 to assist our international students.
 Students also have assistance from the Careers Team.

 The International Learning Area is the hub of our international programme and provides a home base for students to come and ask questions at any time or just to relax with friends.